kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 The landscape helps you see which routes will be easier and which will be more difficult to traverse.
 The TOP model is popular and can easily be Googled to get more details.
 TOP stands for: **Talent**, **Opportunity** and **Passion**.
 The concept is that when the 3 intersect, this is where you can have your best career.

-Take a moment to think about your talents (i.e. strenghs) and passions (things you have an affinity to do and would probably even do them for free).
+Take a moment to think about your talents (i.e. strengths) and passions (things you have an affinity to do and would probably even do them for free).
 If you're having trouble defining your talents, it may help to get feedback from your manager, mentor, colleagues or friends.
 There are also assessments like [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx).

-The opportunites available are going to be restricted by the company you work for, your boss and the particular team you're in.
+The opportunities available are going to be restricted by the company you work for, your boss and the particular team you're in.
 Talk to your manager or think about how to **Job Craft** your role in a way that can best overlap with your talents and passions.
 Align opportunities with business objectives for maximum impact.

 Don't forget that the landscape is not static!
 Adopt a **growth mindset**, to believe that anything is possible.